Japan's GDP likely shrank in Q3 as China slowdown hits exports: Reuters poll

 "Consumption is recovering as a trend as economic activity normalises from the COVID-19 pandemic era," analysts at Dai-ichi Life Research Institute said.
 "But the recovery in consumption will likely remain moderate due to the pain from rising inflation," they said.

-Consumption probably rose just 0.2% in July-September from the previous quarter after slumping 0.6% in the April-June period, the poll showed.
-Capital expenditure rose 0.3% in the third quarter after declining 1.0% in April-June, according to the poll.
+Consumption probably rose just 0.2 per cent in July-September from the previous quarter after slumping 0.6 per cent in the April-June period, the poll showed.
+Capital expenditure rose 0.3 per cent in the third quarter after declining 1.0 per cent in April-June, according to the poll.

-With inflation exceeding its 2% target for more than a year due largely to rising raw material costs, many analysts expect the Bank of Japan to phase out its massive stimulus next year.
-But Governor Kazuo Ueda has stressed the need to keep monetary policy ultra-loose until the economy is strong enough to generate solid wage growth that will keep inflation sustainably around its 2% target.
+With inflation exceeding its 2 per cent target for more than a year due largely to rising raw material costs, many analysts expect the Bank of Japan to phase out its massive stimulus next year.
+But Governor Kazuo Ueda has stressed the need to keep monetary policy ultra-loose until the economy is strong enough to generate solid wage growth that will keep inflation sustainably around its 2 per cent target.

 Write Comment